Things People Get Wrong About Michael The Archangel

 Take Daniel 12, where Michael is described as "the great prince who stands guard over the sons of your [God's] people."
 This passage chronicles "a time of distress such as has not happened from the beginning of nations until then."
 Biblical scholars often take this as the apocalypse of Revelation, itself understood as a literal war in the Holy Land in the Middle East.
 This period of time leads directly to the final judgment of humanity and the separation of the redeemed from the damned via names written in "the book" (per Daniel 12) or "the book of life" (per Revelation 20).
 The "sons of your [God's] people" are Jewish people — the people of the Old Testament covenant with God.

 And so, Michael has some predetermined function as the one who "stands guard" over the Almighty's chosen people in the time leading up to the apocalypse.
-As a messenger, Michael functions much like any other angel in the Bible.
-He appears to the imprisoned Daniel in Daniel 10 to grant the above-described prophetic vision and somehow "supports" Daniel in the process.
+According to the unnamed angel who appears to the imprisoned Daniel in Daniel 10, Michael came to "help" him while detained in Persia.
+The angel also says Michael "supports" him in his fight against the prince of the empire.

 Advertisement